 Basset Griffon Vendeen (Grand)

-GBGVs are happy and extrovert dogs that like to be around people.
-They were bred as pack dogs, so are best suited to a family with someone home for much of the time or to live where there are other dogs in the household, for company.
-They are wonderful with children and others pets and generally quite content within the home as long as they get some attention.
-If they become bored, they can soon become destructive and suffer anxiety problems.
-They like to be involved in daily life and will want to know what is going on around them.
-They will bark/sing when someone is at the door or if they are excited and it is a loud melodious howl that many owners find adorable.
-Many neighbours do not.
+GBGVs are great fun - happy and extrovert, and fond of human company.
+Bred as pack dogs, they thrive in families where someone is at home for most of the day, or to have other dogs around them too, for company.
+They are great with children and others pets, usually, and remain contented as long as they get plenty of attention.
+Once bored (e.g. if they are alone for too long), they become destructive, and also suffer stress-related anxiety problems.
+They like to be involved in daily life and want to know everything that's going on around them - and to join in with it too.
+They bark/sing when someone is at the door or if they are excited.
+This is the classic 'Basset howl', a loud melodious, mournful note that many owners love, but which some neighbors might not feel quite so positively about!

-GBGVs need a fair amount of daily exercise and this will help to stimulate their active minds.
-They make excellent hiking companions and have immense stamina when out on walks.
-They cope well at home and will sleep when you are busy, but need a couple of long walks a day to keep them fit and prevent obesity.
+Daily exercise is required, to stimulate the dog's active mind.
+They are excellent hiking companions and have immense stamina on walks - but, again, they can't be allowed to go off lead.
+They cope well at home as long as someone is around, and will sleep when you are busy.
+A couple of long walks each day is required, though, to keep them fit and prevent obesity.

 Their coat needs regular brushing to remove dead hair and their ears could do with clipping more often to prevent ear canal problems.

-They are a healthy breed, but young GBGVs should be treated carefully to prevent damage to their delicate spines.
-Running up and down stairs, on/off furniture should be discourages when they are puppies as this can lead to back problems later in life.
-Epilepsy and Glaucoma are sometimes seen.
+GBGVs need to be treated carefully to prevent damage to their delicate spines - especially when young.
+Preventing them from running up and down stairs, and jumping on and off furniture when puppies can help prevent back problems later in life.

-Health problems that may affect Grand Basset Griffon Vendeens include canine hip dysplasia (CHD), luxating patella (dislocation of the kneecap) and eye problems in later life.
+Grand Basset Griffon Vendeens can be prone to canine hip dysplasia (CHD), luxating patella (dislocation of the kneecap), eye problems, glaucoma, and epilepsy.

 - Status: Common